sudeshi1/deep-learning-challenge/README.md

 - The *APPLICATION_TYPE* of the applicant is one of the given types: T3, T4, T6, T5, T19, T8, T7 and T10
 - Lastly, the government organization classification is one of these: C1000, C2000, C1200, C3000, C2100

-Classification models include logistic regression, decision tree, random forest, gradient-boosted tree, multilayer perceptron, one-vs-rest, and Naive Bayes.
+*Classification models include logistic regression, decision tree, random forest, gradient-boosted tree, multilayer perceptron, one-vs-rest, and Naive Bayes*

+#### Results ✅

 For our classification purposes, the recommended model is *Random Forest Model* which produces about 77% accuracy